anttikissa/z/notes/20120913_for_as_expression.md

 the results are not used.

-The rationale for this is that unlike coffeescript, which encourages functional programming style, Z actually encourages imperative style, `void` functions and
+The rationale for this is that unlike coffeescript, which encourages functional programming style, Z actually encourages imperative style, `void` functions, modifying variables when it makes sense from a performance or understandability standpoint and doing things just out of the sheer joy of making side effects happen (in this case, I/O).

 Does this rule out being able to use the value of `if` or `switch`?
 For
 example: